henrikstengaard/hstwb-installer/README.md

 Package installation can be run in following ways:

 1. HstWB Installer Setup: Switch to test mode and run installer.
-2. WinUAE: Start WinUAE using an A1200 or similar configuration with HDF files and/or directories added.
+2. Manually using an emulator: Start WinUAE, FS-UAE, UAE4ARM or other Amiga emulator with HDF files and/or directories added.
-3. UAE4ARM: Start UAE4ARM using an A1200 or similar configuration with HDF files and/or directories added.
-4. Real Amiga: Copy package installation to FAT-32 formatted CF-card and insert into Amiga using PCMCIA adapter.
+3. Real Amiga: Copy package installation to FAT-32 formatted CF-card and insert into Amiga using PCMCIA adapter.

 #### Configuring emulator for package installation

+Package installation can be run using an emulator by adding directory containing package installation.

 **1. Start WinUAE**